 Search | Search by Center | Search by Source | Keywords in Title

-BACKGROUND: Many organizations recommend clinicians use structured communication processes, referred to as "shared decision making," to improve patient-reported outcomes for patients considering lung cancer screening (LCS).
+BACKGROUND: Many organizations recommend clinicians use structured communication processes, referred to as shared decision-making, to improve patient-reported outcomes for patients considering lung cancer screening (LCS).
 RESEARCH QUESTION: Which components of high-quality patient-centered communication are associated with decision regret and distress?
-STUDY DESIGN AND METHODS: We conducted a prospective, longitudinal, repeated measures, cohort study among patients undergoing lung cancer screening in three different healthcare systems.
-We surveyed participants using validated measures of decision regret, decision satisfaction, distress, and patient-clinician communication domains up to a year after the low-dose computed tomography (LDCT) for LCS.
-For longitudinal analyses, we applied a series of generalized estimating equations to measure the association of the "patient as person" communication domain, screening knowledge, and decision concordance with decision regret and distress.
-RESULTS: When assessed 2-4 weeks after the LDCT, 202 (58.9%) and 8 (2.3%) of 343 total respondents reported mild and moderate/severe decision regret, respectively, while 29 (9.2%) participants of 315 total reported mild distress and 19 (6.0%) moderate or greater distress.
-The mean ± SD decision satisfaction scores (0 to 10 scale) were 9.82 ± 0.89, 9.08 ± 1.54, and 6.13 ± 3.40 among those with no, mild, and moderate/severe regret respectively.
-Distress scores remained low after the LDCT, even among those with nodules.
+STUDY DESIGN AND METHODS: We conducted a prospective, longitudinal, repeated measures cohort study among patients undergoing LCS in three different health care systems.
+We surveyed participants using validated measures of decision regret, decision satisfaction, distress, and patient-clinician communication domains up to 1 year after the low-dose CT (LDCT) imaging for LCS.
+For longitudinal analyses, we applied a series of generalized estimating equations to measure the association of the patient as person communication domain, screening knowledge, and decision concordance with decision regret and distress.
+RESULTS: When assessed 2 to 4 weeks after the LDCT imaging, 202 respondents (58.9%) and eight respondents (2.3%) of 343 total respondents reported mild and moderate or severe decision regret, respectively, whereas 29 respondents (9.2%) of 315 total respondents reported mild distress and 19 respondents (6.0%) reported moderate or greater distress.
+The mean ± SD decision satisfaction scores (scale, 0-10) were 9.82 ± 0.89, 9.08 ± 1.54, and 6.13 ± 3.40 among those with no, mild, and moderate or severe regret, respectively.
+Distress scores remained low after the LDCT imaging, even among those with nodules.
 Patient-centered communication domains were not associated with decision regret or distress.
-INTERPRETATION: Patients undergoing LCS rarely experience moderate or greater decision regret and distress.
-Although many participants reported mild decision regret, most were very satisfied over the year after their LDCT for LCS.
+INTERPRETATION: Our findings show that patients undergoing LCS rarely experience moderate or greater decision regret and distress.
+Although many participants reported mild decision regret, most were very satisfied over the 1 year after LDCT imaging for LCS.
 Communication processes were not associated with regret and distress, suggesting that it may be challenging for communication interventions to reduce the harms of LCS.